 Work on making small changes to the feeding and sleep schedule now, and over the weekend.
 That will set you up for Boot Camp Part #3, when we’ll make (and implement!) our sleep coaching plans.
 As you work on this step, some resources that will no doubt really help you are our sample sleep and feeding schedules by age.
 Use the sample schedule for your child’s age as a template.

-BONUS PART 2: Fill out the Family History Form
+BONUS PART 2: Fill out the Sleep History Form

 You don’t necessarily have to do this part, if you don’t have time, but we think it’ll be really helpful in planning for sleep coaching.

-Now, I know what you may be thinking – “What on earth is a Family History Form??”
-Great question!
-The Family History Form is a form that we ask all our consultation clients to fill out prior to starting their consultations.
+Now, I know what you may be thinking – “What on earth is a Sleep History Form??”
+Great question! 😉 The Sleep History is a form that we ask all our consultation clients to fill out prior to starting their consultations.
 It allows us to get all the background information before our consultants create the Personalized Sleep Plans™ for each family.

-BUT, filling out the Family History Form isn’t just for our consultation clients – it’s an exercise that can benefit ANY family who’s struggling with sleep.
-We have heard from lots of readers over the years who have told us that filling out the form helped them so much in the sleep coaching process.
+It’s an exercise that can benefit ANY family who’s struggling with sleep.
+We have heard from lots of clients over the years who have told us that filling out the sleep history helped them so much in the sleep coaching process.

 Why?
 Because the form helps you: